 Prior to this offering, there has been no public market for our common stock.
 We cannot predict the effect, if any, that public sales of shares of common stock after this offering, or the perception that these sales could occur, and the availability of shares of common stock for sale will have on the market price of our common stock prevailing from time to time.
 All of our currently outstanding shares of common stock are "restricted securities" under the Securities Act of 1933, as amended.
 These shares are eligible for future sale in the public market at prescribed times pursuant to Rule 144 under the Securities Act or otherwise.
-Certain of our stockholders, owning approximately 17,087,888 shares, or 75.8%, of our common stock after this offering, have agreed not to sell or otherwise dispose of any of their shares for a period of 180 days after this date of this prospectus.
-Additionally, to the extent that other persons who participate in our directed share program purchase shares in the directed share program in excess of \$50,000, we will require these persons, as a condition to their participation in the directed share program, to agree to similar restrictions on their ability to sell or otherwise dispose of the shares purchased in the directed share program.
+Certain of our stockholders, owning approximately 16,950,000 shares, or 75.5%, of our common stock after this offering, have agreed not to sell or otherwise dispose of any of their shares for a period of 180 days after this date of this prospectus.
+Additionally, to the extent that other persons who participate in our directed share program purchase shares in the directed share program in excess of \$50,000, we will require these persons, as a condition to their participation in the directed share program.
 Sales of a significant number of shares of our common stock in the public market could adversely affect the market price of the common stock.
 See "Shares Eligible for Future Sale" and "Underwriting."